necccc/npm-migrate/README.md

 - The dates of every version published will be reset to the date and time you run this script
 - The migrating user will be added as maintainer

+## Changelog

+- v1.2.0 - Work with scoped packages
+- v1.3.0 - Compare both registries and migrate only the remaining versions not in the new registry